This file is located under /etc/mcc/mcc.conf

 How frequently to update network certificates.

-Tags associated with the node.
+Comma-separated list of DNS names associated with the node.

 dependent-nodes = /etc/mcc/dependent-nodes